Skip to content

 Thermal Energy

 Thermal energy can be also known as heat energy.
-It is generated due to the motion of atoms when they collide with each other.
+It is generated by the kinetic energy of the motion of atoms when they collide with each other.

 Sound Energy